norraVarg/yueQuery/README.md

 1. Download the yueQuery.js file in the "src" repository.
 2. Import the file in your .html file.

+##Demostration
+1. Please download all the files in the "src" repository.
+2. Open demo.html file in your web browser.
+3. Read and follow through the demonstration guidance in the demo.js file (recommended), or write your own commands there using the following API.
+4. Save the file and refresh the browser to see the changes.

 ##How to use
 **$.create(string):** Create a node list from a text string.
 For example:<br/>
 `$.create('<div class="someClass"><div><h2>some text</h2></div></div>');`<br/><br/>